The Slovenian city of Ljubljana (yoob yee AH nah) spent most of World War II in solitary confinement.

 Metelkova City is a squatters’ village of artists, similar to Copenhagen’s Christiania commune.
 The colony appropriated a former Austro-Hungarian barracks built in 1882.

-In 1993, the compound of seven buildings was turned into art galleries, artist studios and nightclubs.
+In 1993, the compound of seven buildings was turned into art galleries, studios, and nightclubs.
 Every surface is graffitied.

 Much of the fun of Ljubljana is strolling the promenades along both sides of the river.
 Many of the cobbled streets are traffic-free and crowded with cafés.
 Artsy pedestrian bridges crisscross the river.
 In the evening the buildings and bridges are colorfully lit.